sunny8080/Web-Dev-3.0/06-React/react-notes.md

     const [something, setSomething]  - setSomething function change state of something, and re-render somthing.
 It updates the screen after all the event handlers have run and have called their set functions.
 This prevents multiple re-renders during a single event (so there is scheduling).

 Calling the set function does not change the current state in the already executing code.
 It only affects what useState will return starting from the next render.
+Because after changing the state variable is changed.
+So old variable still have old value.
+And after handler call new variables becomes old variable

 function handleClick() {
 setName('Robin');
-console.log(name); // Still "Taylor"!
+console.log(name); // Still "Taylor"! // old name, name is not updated yet }
-}

 Must Read :- https://react.dev/reference/react/useState#avoiding-recreating-the-initial-state